SunlongNgouv/Py_game/README.md

 # Py Game

 ## Introduction
-This is a *python game*, called **Kitchen Contest**, mainly testing one's general knowledge regarding various foods recognition and how to prepare them.
+This is a python generated game (so-called py_game), and I gave it's name as **Kitchen Contest**.
+The game is used to test out one's related to foods recognition and how they are prepared.

 The game consists of four stages:
 1. Warm-up
 2. Multiple choices with images
 3. Multiple choice with words
 4. IQ Questions

-## Python libraries being used:
+## Python libraries being used in the game:
 * Pandas
-* Aggregation functions
+* Aggregation function
 * Loops
 * User-defined functions